Quadricuspid aortic valve

 A quadricuspid aortic valve (QAV) is a rare congenital heart defect characterized by the presence of four cusps, instead of the usual three found normally in the aortic valve.
 It is a defect that occurs during embryological development of the aortic trunk during gestation.
 There is an increased risk of developing post-natal aortic regurgitations and other heart-related diseases; therefore patients with the condition should be carefully monitored.

 Signs and symptoms

 Complications

 The most common complications of QAV are aortic regurgitations.
 This is caused by the inadequate closing of the four cusps at the end of systole.
 The fourth dysplastic cusp is incapable of fully closing the aortic annulus, which causes a backflow of blood through the aortic valve.
 Using transthoracic echocardiograms, 3-D TEE and ECG traces, it is also possible to find left ventricular hypertrophy, bundle branch blocks, and abnormal displacement of the ostium in the right coronary artery in association with QAV.
-Some research has shown increased incidences of atrial fibrillation to be associated but this relationship is not yet clearly established.
+Some research has shown increased incidence of atrial fibrillation to be associated but this relationship is not yet clearly established.